Living organisms are mainly based on four main classes of biomolecules.

 The effects of some forms of glycogen storage disease can be reversed by maintaining healthy levels of vitamins, minerals, and enzymes for proper growth and development.

-Depending on the condition, special diets may include meals high in carbohydrates and starch, frequent meals to maintain blood sugar levels, cornstarch therapy to avoid low blood sugar, or limiting the foods you eat. body cannot decompose.
+Depending on the condition, special diets may include meals high in carbohydrates and starch, frequent meals to maintain blood sugar levels, cornstarch therapy to avoid low blood sugar, or limiting the foods you eat.
+The body cannot decompose.

 Physical and occupational therapy